-CORRELATION WITH CTG / MTG TRAs EQUIVALENCES CTA 20: Generic Preparation for Missions Please identify and indicate equivalences with different WGs - SQF MILOF, CYBER ETEE etc.
+CORRELATION WITH CTG / MTG TRAs EQUIVALENCES CTA 20: Generic Preparation for Missions N/A

 Target Audience

 Seconded and international contracted civilian and military staff who have been selected to be deployed to a CSDP Mission/Operation.

 This includes staff from non-EU Member States and NATO contributing to CSDP missions and operations.